ecmwf/odc/docs/content/reference/file-format-reference.rst

 Data Stream
 -----------

-The file format associated with ODB is a compact, tabular streaming format.
+The ODB-2 data format is a compact, binary format encoding tabular data.
 The format consists of a series of frames (or tables), each of which has a header and is followed by a specified number of rows of data.
 The data is organised by columns, which are encoded by the codec specified in the header.
-There is no requirement that multiple frames have the same number, or the same type, of columns.
+There is no requirement that sequential frames have the same number, or the same type, of columns.

 The data is designed to be straightforward to stream.
 Two valid ODB files which are concatenated form a valid ODB file.

-Each element (either header or row) is preceded by an ``uint16`` marker.
+Each element (either header or row) is preceded by a ``uint16`` marker.
 This allows distinguishing between rows and headers, and should be consistent with the expected values.

 Endianness
 ~~~~~~~~~~